Scribes: One Of The Noblest And Highly Recommended Professions In Ancient Egypt

 Scribes Had Many Privileges

 Despite difficulties in their studies, however, many students successfully graduated and could become professional scribes with many privileges.
 As a scribe, a young man could enjoy opportunities for advancement.
-Specific orders of Egyptian priests required scribal skills, as did the quartermaster corps of the army and many government jobs
+Specific orders of Egyptian priests required scribal skills, as did the quartermaster corps of the army and many government jobs.

 Scribes were considered part of the royal court, were not enrolled for compulsory military service, and did not pay taxes.
 They were also free from the heavy manual labor and worked with painters and artisans who decorated reliefs and other building works with scenes, prominent figures, or hieroglyphic text.

-Egyptian scribes also were extremely busy copying books of the dead for thousands of customers interested in immortality.
+Egyptian scribes were also extremely busy copying books of the dead for thousands of customers interested in immortality.
 Such copies did not always represent good quality; many scrolls (incredibly different spells) were beautifully decorated with colored paintings.
 Others were brief with no illustrations, but people paid for them, and generally, all the scribes' customers were satisfied.

 Written by – A. Sutherland - AncientPages.com Senior Staff Writer